rahul13ramesh/MultiTask_ModelZoo/README.md

                    --samples 100
 ```

 To run the continual learning variant of the Model Zoo, add the `--continual` flag.
-The tasks are presented sequentially with the order prescribed by the data config file.
+The tasks are presented sequentially, with the order prescribed by the ordering in the
+data config file.

 ## Directory Structure